 9 Natural Induction Methods Examined: What Does the Evidence Say?

-- There is very little evidence to support whether natural induction methods work.
+- There is very little evidence to support whether natural pregnancy induction methods work.

 - Some common myths carry risks.
 Always consult your doctor or midwife before trying.